Fundamentals of Mechanical Engineering

 What is a Force?

-A force is a push or pull that can cause an object to accelerate, deform, or change state.
+A force is a push or pull that can accelerate, deform, or change the state of an object.
 Measured in Newtons (N) or pounds-force (lbf).

 Types of Forces